firefinancialservices/slate/source/index.md

 *Work in progress!*
 You can pay from any of your Fire Accounts to an existing External Bank Account.

-Depending on the authorisation rules configured by your account administrator, the API call may only set up the transfer rather than actually execute it.
-Check the status of the response to know what happened.

-Some administrators may not allow payments via the API at all, and others can place restrictions on the total value of payments over a period of time.
-If you receive an error 403, check the status of the response for more information.

 # Webhooks
 Webhooks allow you to be notified of events as they happen on your Realex Fire accounts.
 You can set up webhooks in the Business Account web application